tshirtman/remote_control/README.md

 =======

 Remote Control uses:
-- Twisted for the network management, which make things so much easier
+- Twisted for the network management, which make things so much easier.
-- Kivy for the client gui
+- Kivy for the client gui.
-- PyMouse for cross plateform mouse control on the server side.
+- autopy for cross plateform keyboard/mouse control on the server side.

+Icon/splashscreen comes from http://www.clker.com/clipart-10591.html and is
+licenced as CC0